mosk-it/kagi-translate-ext/README.md

 ![](./images/screen-030.png)

+## Permissions

+This addon uses following permissions:

+- `activeTab`, `scripting` - on active tab get selected text and put it in popup's textarea to translate
+- `storage` - keep settings
+- `cookies` - use to auth with translate.kagi.com

 ## Note
 This is an unofficial extension and is not affiliated with Kagi.
 As well as it's rather alpha state